localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 #### Executors

 We mentioned in the beginning that each job runs in a newly provisioned VM.
 You can also notice that the pipeline configuration mentions a docker image, which is a template that contains instructions for creating a container.
-The relationship between these concepts is as
-following: a runner is responsible for the execution of one job.
+This might look confusing, but a runner is responsible for the execution of one job.
 This runner is installed on a machine and implements a certain [executor](https://docs.gitlab.com/runner/executors/).
 The executor determines the environment in which the job runs.
 By default, the GitLab-managed runners use a Docker Machine executor.
 Some other available executor options are: SSH, Shell, Parallels, VirtualBox, Docker, Docker Autoscaler, Kubernetes.